What Is Risk Management? Transforming Workplace Safety with Data-Driven Insights

 What can be done today to prevent worker injuries and deaths tomorrow?
 The answer lies in effective risk management, which involves identifying hazards, evaluating their potential dangers and estimating the likelihood of harmful incidents.
 Regulatory bodies universally require employers to conduct risk assessments, as these evaluations are fundamental in protecting the health and safety of workers and others.

 However, a significant challenge in this process is accessing and consolidating the necessary data, which is often spread across multiple business systems and stored in varying formats.
-By leveraging innovative technology, organizations can identify the key factors behind workplace incidents and implement effective prevention strategies.
+Through innovative technology, organizations can identify the key factors behind workplace incidents and implement effective prevention strategies.

 Anticipating Hazards in the Workplace through Proactive Safety